learn-co-curriculum/dsc-gaussian-naive-bayes-lab/README.md

 ## Update the Prediction Function

 Now, update the prediction function to use this new conditional probability function.
-Be sure that you can pass in through the range width variable to this wrapper function.
+Be sure that you can pass in the range width variable to this wrapper function.

 ```python